Five Industries Capitalising on Digital Signage (and some that aren't)

 These visual displays foster better and more efficient communication to customers when used for directories, wayfinding, passenger information, gate information, baggage information, and flight information.

 Airports also reduce perceived wait time when displays in strategic areas (e.g. retail shops, bars/restaurants, waiting areas) play entertaining and informative content.
-You will often see weather updates, news, or sports streaming in this signage, which, in turn, help reduce stress in passengers.
+You will often see weather updates, news, or sports streaming in these signage, which, in turn, help reduce stress in passengers.

 4. Tech stores